-1. Prepare a qPCR mix sufficient for the number of tests to be performed with a 5% additional volume for pipetting losses.
+1. Prepare a Real-time PCR mix sufficient for the number of tests to be performed with a 5% additional volume for pipetting losses.
 Proceed according to the table below that specifies the volumes for 1 and n tests (where n corresponds to the total number of reactions):

-Component 1 test volume (μL) n tests volume + 5% (μL)
+COMPONENT 1 TEST VOLUME (μL) n TESTS VOLUME + 5% (μL) n x 10.5

-GBS MMix 10 n x 10.5
+GBS MMIX 10 n x 10.5

-GBS PPMix 2 n x 2.1
+GBS PPMIX 2 n x 2.1

-Final Volume 12 n x 12.6
+FINAL VOLUME 12 n x 12.6

-\ To calculate the total number of reactions needed for each assay, count the number of samples, and add two more, to include the Negative and the Positive controls, respectively.
+^{} To calculate the total number of reactions needed for each assay, count the number of samples, and add two more, to include the Negative and the Positive controls, respectively.

-\\ Please notice that a precipitate in the bottom of the master mix tube may be observed, in particular after multiple freeze/thaw cycles.
-To ensure optimal performance, please make sure all components are thawed and resuspended before use.
-In this case do not spin the master mix before pipetting.

-2. Pipette 12 $\mu$ L of the qPCR mix into individual wells according to your real-time PCR experimental plate set-up.

-3. For the negative control, add 8 $\mu$ L of NTC instead of the DNA template into the negative control well.
-The final volume should be 20 $\mu$ L.

-4. For the biological samples, add 8 $\mu$ L of each DNA sample into the sample wells, according to your experimental plate set-up.
-The final volume in each well should be 20 $\mu$ L.

-5. For the positive control, add 8 $\mu$ L of GBS POS instead of the DNA template into the positive control wells.
-The final volume should be 20 $\mu$ L.

-6. Cover and seal the plate with an appropriate optical adhesive film or caps before proceeding with the qPCR and detection steps.

-7. Place the reaction plate in the real-time PCR instrument and run the real-time PCR protocol according to the section below.
+- 2. Pipette 12 μL of the Real-time PCR mix into individual wells according to your real-time PCR experimental plate set-up. - 3.
+For the negative control, add 8 μL of NTC instead of the DNA template into the negative control well.
+The final volume should be 20 μL. - 4.
+For the biological samples, add 8 μ L of each DNA sample into the sample wells, according to your experimental plate set-up.
+The final volume in each well should be 20 μ L. - 5.
+For the positive control, add 8 μL of GBS POS instead of the DNA template into the positive control wells.
+The final volume should be 20 μL. - 6.
+Cover and seal the plate with an appropriate optical adhesive film or caps before proceeding with the Real-time PCR and detection steps. - 7.
+Place the reaction plate in the real-time PCR instrument and run the real-time PCR protocol according to the section below.